europeana/www-gateway/README.md

 docker-compose -f test/docker-compose.yml run test
 ```

 ## TODO

-* Deployment scripts for Cloud Foundry, with Jenkins Pipeline
+* Deployment scripts for Cloud Foundry, with GitHub Actions, or Jenkins Pipeline
-* Auto-build and publish Docker images when main branch is tagged, with GitHub
-  Actions
 * In test suite Docker Compose, mock APIs and Portal to prevent requests to live
   services